amanjaiman/owl-pickem/README.md

   ### Features
   - [ ] Update profile page
   - [ ] "Email reminders" checkbox when signing up
-  - [ ] Add a confirm password field (or option to see your password)

   - [ ] Pagination for leaderboard
   - [ ] When games are locked, display percentage of each team picked